spatie/laravel-data/docs/as-a-data-transfer-object/collections.md

 ]);
 ```

-A `DataCollection` can just work like a regular array:
+A `DataCollection` just works like a regular array:

 ```php
 $collection = SongData::collection([